 Make sure you have all stamped and consented documents, including any amendments, at the final inspection.

-Your application takes up to 20 working days to process from the time we accept the application and receive your fee.
+Your application takes up to 20 working days to process from the time we receive a complete application.

 Yes, all building consents require a final inspection.
 The purpose of the final inspection is to ensure that all work is completed as required by the building consent.